elev/blox/README.md

 A game of blocks.
 ----
-To play run the unit2.html script in your browser.
+To play run the index.html script in your browser.

+Feel free to add to it or take it and do whatever you wish.
 ----

-Recent update
-	- Fixed wall collision bug.

 TODO:

-Create a Blox that is made out of Blox as the logo, have this replace "welcome to blox"

-Make game end when you eat everything or get eaten and display a message...
+When you eat everything or get eaten display a message and end the game.

-Then have it go back to the start button.

-Maybe create a score area.